Contra Dwarkesh on RL sample-efficiency via information theory

 We can always learn more information from supervised learning than from RL.

-We can formalize this via the data processing inequality, because the binary outcome is a function of the correct token given our prediction; but I don’t think it’s useful to do so here.
+We could formalize this via the data processing inequality, because the binary outcome is a function of the correct token given our prediction; but I don’t think it’s useful to do so here.

 Instead, let’s produce the real plot comparing the information content of one sample (depending on whether we use supervised learning or RL) on a simple example.